Using digital traces to analyze software work: skills, careers and programming languages: Analysis on SO users

 Next, we test this strategy using our placebo tests.
 To do so, we split the sample of questions into questions that receive a first answer within the first 24 hours after they were posted and those that receive their first answer later than that.
 Results are shown in Table~\ref{tab:regression_vote_top_IV_placebo}.
-For answers provided within 24 hours, task experience has a strong and statistically significant positive effect on answer popularity, regardless of whether we look at the probability of being the top answer or the number of upvotes an answer receives.
-In contrast, for the placebo test, comprising of answers provided more than 24 hours after the question was posted, the effect of task experience becomes insignificant in three out of four models.
-In the model without task fixed effects, the effect on the number of votes an answer receives turns significantly negative.
-This suggests that the task fixed effects control for some relevant confounders.
+For answers provided within 24 hours, skill expertise has a strong and statistically significant positive effect on answer popularity, regardless of whether we look at the probability of being the top answer or the number of upvotes an answer receives.
+In contrast, for the placebo test, comprising of answers provided more than 24 hours after the question was posted, the effect of skill expertise becomes insignificant in three out of four models.
+In the model without skill fixed effects, the effect on the number of votes an answer receives turns significantly negative.
+This suggests that the skill fixed effects control for some relevant confounders.
 Therefore, our preferred estimates are derived from models that include these fixed effects.
-These models suggest a large and positive effect of task experience on the popularity of answers, corroborating our analysis in the main text.
+These models suggest a large and positive effect of skill expertise on the popularity of answers, corroborating our analysis in the main text.